karankaw/CasparHealth/README-Kubernetes.md

 - I have used Secrets and populated them as ENV
   * Ideally, We should Mount Secrets as Volume (Will need to change code too) or use ```Vault``` 'Azure KeyVault' or 'AWS Secrets Manager'
 - PersistentVolume for DB - I have used PVC and Minikube had a Default Storage Class which dynamically created PV for me.
+- "spa" service has 2 Volumes in Docker-Compose, but they are already baked in Image, So I did not added any volume "spa"

 ### Notes
 - ```Minikube``` should be installed